The Asian Pacific American Women’s Leadership Institute (APAWLI)

 APAWLI Fellowship Program

-This is CAPAW’s signature leadership program.
-This program seeks to promote leadership of Asian American, Native Hawaiian and Pacific Islander (AANHPI) women in both private and public sectors by fostering the development of AANHPI women as Whole Person Leaders (link here from website).
+This is CAPAW’s signature American Women’s leadership training institute for leadership program to promote leadership of Asian American, Native Hawaiian and Pacific Islander (AANHPI) women in both private and public sectors by fostering the development of AANHPI women as Whole Person Leaders (link here from website).
 Since 2022, the program has been running virtually.

 “Whole person leadership is grounded in one’s character, commitment, and collaboration with others and allows us to leverage our individual gifts and talents to bolster personal and professional development.
 It offers an integrated way for individuals to contribute their authentic selves and be more successful in an increasing complex and diverse workplace and more fulfilled in their daily lives.”
 It addresses individual, interpersonal, and institutional levels.”

-The Center selects 12-16 AANHPI women throughout the country (APAWLI fellows) who have 8+ years of work/community experience and who are already acknowledged within their communities as talented high achievers and role models.
+The Center selects 12-16 AANHPI women throughout the country (APAWLI fellows) for our women’s leadership institute who have 8+ years of work/community experience and who are already acknowledged within their communities as talented high achievers and role models.
 This intense learning experience brings together women from diverse ethnicities, cultural backgrounds, geographic areas, ages, careers and interests.
 Applicants must possess the personal responsibility for their own self-development and the public responsibility for bringing teamwork, diversity, equality, and opportunity to their companies, organizations, communities, and families.

 The first session focuses on improving yourself at the personal and individual level, and includes topics related to cultural identity, integration of the physical health and mind, and the qualities and characteristics to lead from within.